 This is one of my favorite photos from the boat.
 I was admiring this quaint Swiss town on the shores of Lake Lucerne, picturesque and perfect.
 Suddenly, I noticed a mountaintop suspended above the range of white puffy clouds.
-Pilatus?
+The top of Mount Pilatus?
 That’s where we were headed!
 It was thrilling!

 3. The Resounding Sound Of Alpine Horns